-Luxemblogger tells you everything you need to know about travelling around Luxembourg using public transportation in Luxembourg.
+Luxemblogger tells you everything you need to know about traveling around Luxembourg using public transportation in Luxembourg.

-Riding a city bus to the end of the line is a great way to get your bearings if you're new to town.
-Long distance buses and trains are a great way to take in the Luxembourg countryside on the cheap.
-So, whether you're new to town or visiting on vacation, here's what you need to know.
+Riding a bus to the end of the line is a great way to get your bearings in a new city.
+Long-distance buses and trains are a great way to take in the Luxembourg countryside on the cheap.
+So, whether you’re new to town or visiting on vacation, here’s what you need to know.

 1. Bookmark This

-If you have an iPhone (or any phone with internet access), the absolute most important link you need to bookmark is Mobilitéits Zentral.
-Offered in English, German and French, the site lets you look up bus and train times for any stop in Luxembourg and throughout the greater region (i.e. Trier, Strasbourg, Saarbrücken, etc.).
+If you have a smartphone, the absolute most important link you need to bookmark is Mobilitéits Zentral.
+Offered in English, German and French, the site lets you look up bus and train times for any stop in Luxembourg.

-You actually don't even need to know the name of the bus stop you're going to in order to look up timetables.
-Instead, try plugging in the name of the place you'd like to go to, or the address, and the site will offer suggestions – and maps – so you can be sure you're boarding the right bus.
-The site will also tell you how many connections you need to make, so you can be sure you're picking the best transport option at the best time for you, with the fewest connections.
+You actually don’t even need to know the name of the bus stop you’re going to in order to look up timetables.
+Instead, try plugging in the name of the place you’d like to go to and the site will offer itineraries, so you can be sure you’re boarding the right bus.
+The site will also tell you how many connections you need to make.
+You’ll be sure you’re picking the best transport option with the fewest connections.

 2. Two hours, three ways